Cloud-based accounts payable: What it is and how it works

 Cloud-based accounts payable automation software

-There are plenty of accounts payable automation platforms out there, but not all of them offer the same level of visibility, control, or ease of use.
+There are plenty of accounts payable automation solutions out there, but not all of them offer the same level of visibility, control, or ease of use.
 The best solution for your team depends on how your AP process works, what systems you need to integrate with, and how much manual work you’re looking to reduce.

 If you're looking for a cloud-based AP automation solution that’s easy to adopt and built to scale, Ramp stands out.